SarvarKh/ofn-wiki/Development-Environment-Setup:-Fedora.md

-:warning:  Warning: This page is under active development.
+:warning:  Warning: This page provides some guidance, but might not be enough to lead to a fully functional set up.
+Contributions are welcome.

 ## Intro
 This guide will help you set up a development environment for OFN on Fedora.